julianonn/NewTimeClockConverter/README.md

 Cool.

-Disclaimer: While created to assist the POps Ops role at Students of Georgetown, Inc (the Corp), this project was completed off the clock, published with full permission from the company.
+Disclaimer: While created to assist the POps Ops role at Students of Georgetown, Inc (the Corp), this project was completed off the clock, published with full permission from the non-profit.
 I'm not going around sprinkling proprietary code all over the internet lol.

 ## Installation and Build